Deep Learning Engineer (m/f/d). A competency profile.

 By practitioners, for practitioners - this service is provided by AI Guild members recognized for their expertise.

-Here is the example of a Deep Learning engineer.
+Here is an example of a Deep Learning engineer.

 She has been in the industry for three years, with prior programming experience based on academic research and project work.
 She is at a startup, and computer vision technologies drive product development and deployment.